oidc-sweden/specifications/swedish-oidc-profile.md

 An OpenID Provider compliant with this profile MUST support the `claims` parameter, both when passed as an OAuth parameter and when included in a Request Object (see [2.1.7](#request-objects-request-and-request-uri-parameters)).

-Section [2.1.5](#the-login-hint-parameter) states that the `claims` parameter should be used in favour of the `login_hint` parameter when the Relying Party needs to pass an identifier that is a claim value to the OP.
+Section [2.1.5](#the-login-hint-parameter) states that the `claims` parameter is to be used in favour of the `login_hint` parameter when the Relying Party needs to pass a value that it wants to be delivered as a claim in the resulting ID token.

 The example below illustrates the contents of the `claims` parameter where the Relying Party specifies a value for a specific claim.
 By doing this instead of specifying the value as a `login_hint`, the